PedroDrago/so_long_leaktester/README.md

 ``` bash
 git clone https://github.com/PedroDrago/so_long_leaktester.git
 ```
-2. Have your makefile ready.
-By default so_long leaktester will cd into your so_long directory, run `make` and will look for an executable named `so_long`.
-You can change this path if you will bi modifying the `SO_LONG` variable in `leaktester`, although, I do not recomend changing anything.
-3. Run leaktester:
+2. Run leaktester:
 ```bash
 make
 ```
+Obs: Have your makefile ready.
+By default so_long leaktester will cd into your so_long directory, run `make` and will look for an executable named `so_long`.
+You can change this path if you will bi modifying the `SO_LONG` variable in `leaktester`, although, I do not recomend changing anything.

 **Attetion: In the case of your so_long window opening while the test is running, you will need to close the window in an appropriate way for the test to continue (ESC or Winning the game)**.

 A logfile will be generate for each map test.
 Both the logfiles and the map files used for testing can be found in the `maps` directory.